logo

 What is included in a Complete Estate Plan?

 A basic Estate Plan generally includes Will(s), Living Trust(s), Advance Health Care Directive(s), Durable Power(s) of Attorney for Finances and where appropriate a Community Property Agreement and/or other tax saving documents like Life Insurance Trusts (ILITs).
-Also included should be instructions for transferring assets into your Trust, a binder with tabs for each document (Living Trust, Will, etc.), and a place in the binder to write down where your safe deposit box is, where the key is, list bank accounts, life insurance policies, financial advisors names and phone numbers, etc. For more information on a Living Trust Package, go to the Services page.
+Also included should be instructions for transferring assets into your Trust, a binder with tabs for each document (Living Trust, Will, etc.), and a place in the binder to write down where your safe deposit box is, where the key is, list bank accounts, life insurance policies, financial advisors names and phone numbers, etc. For more information on a Living Trust Package, go to the Estate Planning page.

 Back To Top